alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="sine_stack_3" width={800} height={200} />

-Because all of the sine waves are relative to $L$, $S$, $A$, we can easily tune the wave as a whole by adjusting those constants.
-If we want the wave to move a bit faster, we increase $S$.
-If we want to make the waves shorter, we decrease $L$, and so on.
-Go ahead and try!
+Because all of the sine waves are relative to $L$, $S$, $A$ we can tune the waves as a whole by adjusting those constants.
+Increase $S$ to make the wave faster, $L$ to make the waves shorter, and $A$ to make the waves taller.

 <WebGLShader fragmentShader="sine_stack_3_LSA" width={800} height={200} />